rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module_Networking-concepts/03_lecture-M1.md

 ---
 ### What we'll learn
-- we'll connect all those knowledges what we have learned yet
+- we'll connect all those knowledge what we have learned yet
 > Lecture Name : how internet works
 	1.1) public vs private IP address & LAN vs WAN & localhost 1.2) source & destination